-- Daily vehicle trip generation is greater than or equal to 500 or less than or equal to 1,000. - The peak hour trip generation is between 20 and 100 in the AM or PM. - No access onto arterial streets or State Highways is being requested. - The Level of Service (LOS) of the adjacent facility when the development is completed equals or exceeds the minimum allowable LOS standard established for that facility.
+- Daily vehicle trip-end generation is between 501 and 1,000 inclusive. - The peak hour trip generation is between 51 and 100. - No access onto Arterials or State Highways is being requested. - The Level of Service (LOS) of the adjacent facility when the development is completed equals or exceeds the minimum allowable LOS standard established for that facility.